Your Eyes Seem Healthy, But You Should Still Get Them Checked

 These nasty surprises can be easily avoided.
 All you need to do is, you guessed it, go see your eye doctor.

 All eyes are different and unique.
-Eyes are so unique, that your own two eyes aren’t even the same.
-That’s why figuring out when to check your eyes really depends on your overall health, your eyes’ health and your overall needs.
+Eyes are so unique that your own two eyes aren’t even the same.
+That’s why figuring out when to check your eyes really depends on your overall health, your eyes’ health and your individual needs.

 Before we get into specifics, let’s talk about your “healthy” eyes.
 So you think your eyes are healthy.
 No blurred vision, eye strain, night blindness, etc. Good for you!
 That probably means you’re doing a great job taking care of your eyes.